VBTI-development/onedl-mmdeploy/docs/en/get_started.md

 With the help of them, you can not only do model deployment using our pre-defined pipelines but also customize your own deployment pipeline.

+These instructions may be outdated since version 1.4.0, especially the non-linux versions.

 ## Introduction

 In MMDeploy, the deployment pipeline can be illustrated by a sequential modules, i.e., Model Converter, MMDeploy Model and Inference SDK.